anderssonlab/ChromTransfer/README.md

     -o = output folder to store csv result file (necessary)

-## Using the pre-trained model for fine-tuning with a new dataset()
+## Using the pre-trained model for fine-tuning with a new dataset(s)

 We provide an example script here nn_architecture/transfer_learning_example.py.
 The script is an example on how to use the pre-trained model and fine-tune with new data.
 The code need the pre-trained model and a input file with sequences in one-hot encoded format.